 South Africa: economy overview

-Positive outlookIn its 2012-13 Global Competitiveness report, the World Economic Forum ranked South Africa second in the world for the accountability of its private institutions, and third for its financial market development, “indicating high confidence in South Africa’s financial markets at a time when trust is returning only slowly in many other parts of the world”.
+Positive outlookIn its 2015-2016 Global Competitiveness Report, the World Economic Forum ranked South Africa 49th in its Global Competitiveness Index out of 140 economies, up from 56th in the previous reporting period.
+It ranked the country first for strength of auditing and reporting standards as well as financing through local equity market.
+South Africa was also ranked 12th for financial market development; it ranked 29th for market size, 33rd for business sophistication and 38th for innovation, out of 140.
+In its 2014-15 Global Competitiveness Report, the World Economic Forum ranked South Africa second in the world for the accountability of its private institutions, and third for its financial market development, “indicating high confidence in South Africa’s financial markets at a time when trust is returning only slowly in many other parts of the world”.
 The country's securities exchange, the JSE, is ranked among the top 20 in the world in terms of size.

 Diversity and growthSouth Africa’s success in reforming its economic policies is probably best reflected by its GDP figures, which reflected an unprecedented 62 quarters of uninterrupted economic growth between 1993 and 2007, when GDP rose by 5.1%.
-With South Africa’s increased integration into the global market, there was no escaping the impact of the 2008-09 global economic crisis, and GDP contracted to 3.1%.
-While the economy continues to grow - driven largely by domestic consumption – growth is at a slower rate than previously forecast.
-It is projected to grow at 2.7% in 2013, 3.5% in 2014 and 3.8% in 2015.
-According to figures from the National Treasury, total government spending will reach R1.1- trillion in 2013.
-This represents a doubling in expenditure since 2002/3 in real terms.
+With South Africa’s increased integration into the global market, there was no escaping the impact of the 2008-09 global economic crisis, however, and GDP contracted to 3.1%.
+The World Bank reports that while the economy continues to grow – driven largely by domestic consumption – growth is at a slower rate than previously forecast.
+Real GDP growth is estimated at 2.0% for 2015 and the same for 2016 "due to a combination of domestic constrains and external headwinds arising from the fall in commodity prices and slowdown of the Chinese economy".
+But the bank predicts a slight recovery in 2017 with real GDP growth estimated at 2.4% as new electricity supply comes on line.
+According to figures from the National Treasury, total government aggregate spending will reach R1.56- trillion in 2017/18.
+This represents more than a doubling in expenditure since 2002/3 in real terms.
 To ensure that there is a similar improvement in service-delivery outcomes, the government is putting in measures to strengthen the efficiency of public spending and to root out corruption.
-Under its inflation-targeting policy, implemented by the South African Reserve Bank (SARB), prices have been fairly steady.
-In January 2013, the annual consumer inflation rate was 5.4%, dipping from December 2012's 5.7%.
-Stable and low inflation protects living standards, especially of working families and low-income households.
+It is allocating resources to South Africa's core social and economic priorities while containing aggregate expenditure growth.
+Spending plans give effect to the priorities of the National Development Plan and the medium-term strategic framework.
+Spending on infrastructure investment and core social programmes has been protected.
+Under its inflation-targeting policy, implemented by the South African Reserve Bank, prices have been fairly steady.
+In November 2015, the annual consumer inflation rate was 4.8%, rising from October's 4.7%.
+However, this was down from an annual average in 2014 of 6.1%.
+Stable and low inflation protects living standards, especially of working families and low- income households.
 South Africa has a diverse economy, with key sectors roughly contributing to GDP* as follows:

 - Agriculture: 2.2%